potex02/ImageS-VD/README.md

 # ImageS-VD
 ImageS-VD is a project developed as a part of a Bachelor's thesis in Computer Science and Technologies at the University of Basilicata.<br/>
 The goal is the creation of a desktop application for image compression using the Singulat Value Decomposition (SVD).<br/>
+The program will allow also to save the decomposed matrices of an image in JSON format to avoid do decompose the image again and load the matrices from the file.<br/>
 The project is written in C++ and uses CMake as build system.

 ## Current status